aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 This will start a ```jupyter-lab``` notebook server in the terminal, and open a tab in your web browser.

 For inference examples, navigate to `amazon-sagemaker-examples/advanced_functionality/large-model-inference-testing/large_model_inference.ipynb` notebook in Jupyter Lab.
+Use the `base` kernel in the notebook.
+You can skip straight to the cell titled **Initialize SageMaker session**.

+**For advanced users**:

-For training examples, navigate to `amazon-sagemaker-examples/advanced_functionality/distributed-training-pipeline/dist_training_pipeline.ipynb` notebook in Jupyter Lab.
+if you have FSx for Lustre enabled in the deep learning desktop, you can navigate to `amazon-sagemaker-examples/advanced_functionality/distributed-training-pipeline/dist_training_pipeline.ipynb` notebook in Jupyter Lab and run training examples.
 Use the `base` kernel in the notebook.
 You can skip straight to the cell titled **Initialize SageMaker session**.

 ## Local Generative AI Inference Testing